bithacks-tech/eos/testnet.md

-# Enumivo Testnet
+# MyEOSIO Testnet
-To date, all work done to experiment with the Enumivo blockchain has been performed using a single instance of enudaemon hosting all 21 block producers.
+To date, all work done to experiment with the MyEOSIO blockchain has been performed using a single instance of enudaemon hosting all 21 block producers.
 While this is a perfectly valid solution for validating features of the blockchain, developing new contracts, or whatever, it does not scale.
 Nor does it expose the sort of issues raised when contract and block data must be shared across multiple instances.
 Providing the ability to scale involves deploying multiple enudaemon nodes across many hosts and lining then into a peer-to-peer (p2p) network.
 Composing this network involves tailoring and distributing configuration files, coordinating starts and stops and other tasks.

 Doing this manually is a tedious task and easily error prone.
 Fortunately a solution is provided, in the form of the Launcher application, described below.

 ## Testnet nodes, networks, and topology
-Before getting into the details of the Enumivo testnet, lets clarify some terms.
+Before getting into the details of the MyEOSIO testnet, lets clarify some terms.
 In this document I use the terms "host" and "machine" fairly interchangeably.
 A host generally boils down to a single IP address, although in practice it could have more.

 The next term is "node."
 A node is an instance of the enudaemon executable configured to serve as 0 or more producers.
 There is not a one-to-one mapping between nodes and hosts, a host may serve more than one node, but one node cannot span more than one host.